 Since its launch in 2016, the Sylvester Precision Medicine Initiative has provided late-stage cancer patients with recommendations and access to potentially life-extending targeted therapy.
 Precision Medicine, also known as personalized medicine, is an approach to cancer treatment that is targeted at genetic markers in your unique cancer.
-Because of this, precision medicine is not limited in impact by disease type or tumor location.
+Because of this, precision medicine has a role in all disease types.

-The Precision Medicine Initiative also keeps record of emerging targeted therapy and clinical trial options so our physicians stay well informed about the newest and most effective cancer treatment opportunities.
+Targeted therapy is a type of treatment that addresses abnormalities in cells that can cause cancer.
+Development of new Targeted therapies is happening rapidly thereforethe Precision Medicine Initiative keeps record of emerging targeted therapy and clinical trial options so our physicians stay well informed about the newest and most effective treatment opportunities.

 Next-Generation Sequencing is a type of molecular testing that rapidly analyzes DNA from a tumor to identify cancer promoting genetic changes.
 With the results from this test, the Precision Medicine Initiative can identify potential targeted therapy options or clinical trials based on your specific profile.
 The Precision Medicine Initiative can provide additional information related to NGS testing and the labs that perform the test.